- Student Services Home

 - Check out UT majors and programs.

-- Visit www.transfer.org to access the U.Select system to see how courses will transfer and apply to UT degrees.
-Instructions for U.Select
+- Visit www.transferology.com to see how courses will transfer and apply to one of our programs.
+Instructions for Transferology.com

 - Make a Prospective Student appointment (optional).